Performance of a SuperCDMS HVeV Detector with Sub-eV Energy Resolution and Single Charge-sensitivity: Cross-talk in CUTE Photon Calibration

 In the experimental setup at CUTE, the calibration LEDs were mounted within the cryogenic detector payloads, which caused measurable cross-talk between the LED cabling and TES signal readout.
 The dominant cross-talk effects included: (1) A fast "spike" from the LED pulsing signal that immediately preceded the TES phonon signal, and (2) a much slower component, similar to a phonon pulse, that if left uncorrected would increase the estimated amplitude returned by the optimum filter.

-To reduce the effect of the fast-component on the amplitude estimate, we calibrated using the amplitude with a fixed time delay relative to the trigger, A$_{\text{OF}0}$ (as opposed to the amplitude which includes the time-delay as a parameter in the fit to a pulse, A$_{\text{OFL}}$) since it was observed that the cross-talk "spike" could shift the best-fit time delay.
+To reduce the effect of the fast-component on the amplitude estimate, we calibrated using the amplitude with a fixed time delay relative to the trigger, A$_{\text{OF}0}$ (as opposed to A$_{\text{OFL}}$) since it was observed that the cross-talk ``spike'' could shift the best-fit time delay, which results in an underestimate in the pulse amplitude.
 The amplitude of the latter component of the cross-talk was not observed to scale with the amplitude of the voltage pulse supplied to the LED.
 Assuming that the magnitude of the pulse component of cross-talk was independent of the energy deposited in the crystal substrate, we modeled its effect as a constant shift, A$_{\text{CT}}$, to the histogram of A$_{\text{OF}0}$ values for LED data.

 The value of A$_{\text{CT}}$ was first estimated by observing the position of the 0th peak as a function of $\lambda_{m}$, the measured mean of the Poisson distribution that describes the observed heights of the e$^-$/h$^+$ peaks.
 Since surface-trapping and charge-trapping can shift events away from e$^-$/h$^+$ peaks, there is a subtle difference between $\lambda_m$ and the mean number of photons absorbed in the detector (referred to as $\lambda$) depending on the probability of both surface-trapping (P$_{\text{ST}}$) and charge-trapping (P$_{\text{CT}}$).
 Both cross-talk and surface trapped events shift the mean of the 0th peak to higher A$_{\text{OF}0}$.
 We separated these effects by characterizing the 0th peak mean as a function of $\lambda_{m}$ and extrapolating to $\lambda_{m} = 0$ at which point the only contribution to the 0th peak mean is A$_{\text{CT}}$.
 We observed a linear relationship (see the orange curve in Fig.~\ref{fig:Lam0th}) between the 0th peak mean and $\lambda_{m}$ thus A$_{\text{CT}}$ was taken to be the y-intercept of the best fit line.